-Students who do not meet all standards for readmission will be reviewed on a case-by-case basis by the Admissions Review Committee.
+A student who does not meet all standards for readmission will be reviewed on a case-by-case basis by the Admissions Review Committee.
 The Admissions Office should be consulted for appropriate readmission procedures.
-If students have been withdrawn for more than five years, they are classified as new students and must go through either the "Admission of First-Year Students" or the "Transfer Admission" process.
+If a student reenrolls after four years/eight semesters (excluding summer), he/she will be assigned to the current academic catalog and must complete degree requirements as set forth therein.